mlen108/djcroco/README.rst

     {{ obj.document.uuid }}

-Returns UUID of the document (each Crocodoc document has unique id).
+Returns UUID of the document (note: each Crocodoc document has unique id).

 Thumbnails
 ^^^^^^^^^^